 The Mirador de Artxanda is a must-go, when you visit Bilbao, since it is located on the top of one of the mountains that border the town and gives us on one side a complete panoramic view of Bilbao, on the other hand we can see the green valleys and the sea

-Once we learn how the city lays in the valley, we will take the funicular(tickets included in the price) that will take us directly to heart of the city of Bilbao.
+Once we learn how the city lays in the valley, we will drive down directly to heart of the city of Bilbao.

 In order to understand the fundation and history of Bilbao, we will walk through the narrow streets of the Old Town, exploring the highlights such as PLAZA NUEVA, CATEDRAL DE SANTIAGO, LA RIBERA MARKET, SAN ANTON CHURCH